top of page

 bio

-He is the founder of HUMANS:CONNECTING, a social enterprise that works to de-stigmatise loneliness and lead the effort to reduce loneliness globally.
+He is the founder of HUMANS:CONNECTING, a social enterprise that works to de-stigmatise loneliness and lead efforts to reduce loneliness globally.
 He also created The Lonely Diplomat (in 2018) and The Loneliness Guy (in 2020), which are also based on his lived experience.

 He is the Co-Chair of the Ending Loneliness Together Lived Experience Advisory Panel.